Kids Ministry Ideas with an Olympic Theme

 Olympic Lessons

 Teach kids short lessons supported by object lessons.
 Breaking up the lessons with games and music will keep even the most active children interested in the program.
 Dress as a runner or a coach complete with whistle and ball cap.
 Use a clipboard to hold your lesson plan.
-Do a roll call at the beginning of each day in kids’ ministry.
+Do a roll call in kids’ ministry at the beginning of each day.
 Give kids a run down of the ‘game plan’ and begin to teach.
 Paul’s passage in Hebrews 12 is the perfect scripture to teach children.
 Use the child’s story about the Turtle of the Hare to stress the importance of patiently plodding along in God’s race to the finish.
 Alternatively, you could teach a lesson about 1 Timothy chapter 6,“We must fight, the good fight!”
 Have workers demonstrate a mock boxing match.
 Show a fighter not protecting his face and ignoring his opponent.
 Then show the fighter protecting himself and beginning to work on the offense.

 Share Your Ideas